WilstonOreo/sdf2mesh/README.md

 * `float sdf(vec3 p)`: This function calculates the SDF.
 In the example above, we can use the `--shadertoy-sdf` a different name, e.g. `map`.
 However, while the name of the function can be arbitrary, its signature must always be `float (vec3 p)`.
 * `vec3 normal(vec3 p, float eps)`: This function estimates the normal of the SDF.
 In the example above, we can use the `--shadertoy-sdf-normal` a different name, e.g. `estimateNormal`.
 While the name of the function can be arbitrary, its signature must always be `vec3 (vec3 p, float eps)`.

+The shader will be download via ShaderToy API and will be converted from GLSL to WGSL using [naga](https://github.com/gfx-rs/wgpu/tree/trunk/naga).

 Some more considerations:

+* Because the shader is compiled from GLSL to WGSL, compilation might fail in certain cases.
+* Buffers and Channels are not supported (yet).
 * Make sure you use a proper bounding box that fits the size of your SDF.
 The command line argument `--bounds 2` will create a centered bounding box with size `2`.
 This also means you SDF should be always centered.
 * Meshes grow *O(n^3)* with resolution.
 This means, a mesh generated with resolution of 2048 can be become several GBs in size!
 * The dual-contouring algorithm still has some problems with certain triangle constellations and precision.
 In this case, an invalid quad will be created and the mesh will have a hole.
 This happens more often with higher resolutions.